Nemanja1105/InternetForumFrontend/README.md

 The registration process for new users involves approval by administrators, after which users receive a notification via email.
 Subsequently, users can log in to the system using two-factor authentication, ensuring enhanced security.
 Upon login, users receive a JWT token to track their session securely.

-The system architecture, depicted in Figure 1, consists of several components to manage user requests, authentication, authorization, and security.
-The Access Controller handles user requests, while the Authentication Controller manages user authentication and authorization.
-Additionally, the JWT Controller issues and validates JWT tokens for session tracking.

-The Web Application Firewall (WAF) ensures the security of user requests by filtering potentially malicious traffic and enforcing defined rules for user input.
-The Certificate Controller is responsible for managing digital certificates for system components, while the SIEM component monitors and logs security-sensitive activities.

-Furthermore, the system supports OAuth2 authentication, allowing users to log in using external accounts such as Google or GitHub.
 ![image](https://github.com/Nemanja1105/SigurnostFrontend/assets/93669392/45ba4329-d565-46d8-b486-4ee1ffbe7bba)
 ![image](https://github.com/Nemanja1105/SigurnostFrontend/assets/93669392/e89fb579-bdc6-4d24-ae7f-23d4ce541119)
 ![image](https://github.com/Nemanja1105/SigurnostFrontend/assets/93669392/486e1404-2dc5-4c8b-9290-ece9e730ed4b)